julianStreibel/gaussian_process/README.md

 #### What is a Gaussian Process:

-- **Simple explenation**: A Gaussian process is a probability distribution over possible functions that fit a set of points.
+- **Simple explenation**: A gaussian process is a probability distribution over possible functions that fit a set of points.

 - **Deeper understanding**: [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/chapters/RW.pdf) gives detailed insights.